nhoening/StoSim/doc/index.rst

 NICESSA is a light-weight, general-purpose simulation framework, which relieves the researcher of generalisable technical tasks in the execution and analysis workflows, while being non-intrusive with respect to the individual implementation of the simulation model.

-NICESSA is developed at the CWI Amsterdam and written in Python (but the simulation can be written in any programming language).
+NICESSA is developed under an open-source MIT license at the CWI Amsterdam and written in Python (but the simulation can be written in any programming language).
 It makes use of open-source industry standards like Gnuplot and Gnu R.

 Please contact `Nicolas Honing <nicolas@cwi.nl>`_ with any questions or problems.